Reviews

 Cons:

 • The service is expensive to maintain.
-While they have a monthly payment plan, our info is still present on sites six months after signing up.
+While they have a monthly payment plan, our info was still present on sites six months after signing up.

 • It doesnโ€™t cover all data brokers.